vsingh18567/project/Phase 2 writeup.md

 # Completed Tasks

 ## Task 2.1.
 Organization App caching
+A cache called `contributorNameCache` is implemented for `getContributorName` using a HashMap stored in the DataManager class.
+It is checked before making a client request.
+It only caches the results of successful calls to the web client.

 ## Task 2.2.
 Organization App defensive programming
+This required significant change to DataManager.
+Previously, errors resulted in functions returning `null` instead of erroring out.
+Changes have been made throughout `DataManager` to ensure all test cases pass.
+This work builds on the defensive programming that was already done in Phase 1.
+A wrapper called `makeRequestWrapper` was made over `client.makeRequest` that intertwines defensive programming into every client request.

 ## Task 2.3.
 Organization App aggregate donations by contributor
 Within UserInterface.displayFund(int fundNumber) method allowed user to choose if they want to display donations in chronological order or by contributor.